jjvanzon/Circular-Language-Spec/broader-view/object-storage.md

 - ### Caching

     - *Caching* may not be part of *Object Storage* in the future. *Caching* is put directly under *Storage*, right next to *Object Storage*.
 This folder is empty.
-The document *Internet as a Single Computer*, though, in another part of the documentation, has a good description of the idea behind how caching will be applied inside Encircle (in the section *Cache Layering*).
+The document *Internet as a Single Computer*, though, in another part of the documentation, has a good description of the idea behind how caching might be applied inside Encircle (in the section *Cache Layering*).

     - No such caching mechanism has not been developed yet, though, but it is important to have it, when developing a serious version of Encircle.

 - ### Reference Counting

-    - Object lifetime will be controlled by a reference counting mechanism.
+    - Object lifetime might be controlled by a reference counting mechanism.
 When nothing refers to an object anymore, it is automatically deleted from the system.
-    You may oppose this, when looking at a system with a relational database table approach, but if an object is still in a table, then that also counts as one reference, so objects will never suddenly disappear from a table.
+    You may oppose this, when looking at a system with a relational database table approach, but if an object is still in a table, then that also counts as one reference, so objects might never suddenly disappear from a table.

     - The reference counting article is not finished yet.
 It is just a throw-together of ideas.
 Reference counting was an optional mechanism inside experiment 0.9.
 Reference counting was to be applied to the storage mechanisms of experiment 2.0, but that did not get off the ground, because developments took another course.